souvikinator/termparse/README.md

 	"run":"adds functionality to commad"
 }
 ```
-`usage` takes the details of what the command does which is recommended to generate a auto-usage guide.
+- `usage` takes the details of what the command does which is recommended to generate a auto-usage guide.

-`run` takes function and the function is called when the command is called in terminal.
+- `run` takes function and the function is called when the command is used in terminal.

+**NOTE:** do not pass fat arrow function or ()=>{} to run.
+Rather use function(){}.

-## `setFlag(command_name,options)`
+## `setFlags(options...)`

 Adds flags/options to a specific command of your CLI application.
-`command_name` takes name of the command the flag/option will be associated with.
-`option` takes object with following keys:
+This function is used by chaining it to the `addCommand({...})` function.

+Takes in multiple flag property objects as shown in the very first example.

 ```json
 {